Chevrolet Spark: Spark EV

 The electric car was initially powered by a 21.3 kWh lithium iron phosphate (LiFePO) battery pack supplied by A123 Systems.
 In a white-paper, the nanophosphate material used in the cathode was touted as increasing battery life and safety.
 In 2014, for the 2015 model year, the battery pack supplier was changed to LG Chem and the chemistry was changed to lithium-ion (Li-ion) which resulted in a smaller capacity pack (19 kWh) while maintaining the same EV range, which was estimated at 82 mi with a combined (city and highway) economy rating of 119 mpge under the EPA cycle for all model years.
 The weight of the traction battery was reduced by 86 lb with the move to the smaller pack.
 It is carried over the rear axle and is equipped with a liquid thermal management system.

 The Spark EV is equipped with a standard onboard charger that can accept AC power at a maximum rate of 3.3 kW.
 When equipped with an optional CCS/SAE Combo Type 1 DC power inlet, the Spark EV can be fast-charged to 80% of capacity in 20 minutes.
 Using the onboard AC charger, charging time increases to about seven hours using a dedicated 240-volt charging station or about 20 hours using a standard household 120-volt outlet.
 It is the first car in the United States to offer a CCS Combo inlet.

 The 2014 production version featured a 130 hp motor, providing 400 lbft of torque.
 The electric motor and final drive unit were assembled in GM's Baltimore Operations plant in White Marsh, then shipped to South Korea where they were fitted to the vehicles.
 Alongside the new battery for the 2015 model year, torque output was reduced to 327 ftlb while power rose to 105 kW and the drive ratio was also changed from 3.17 to 3.87.

 Fourth generation (M400; 2015)

 The fourth-generation Spark, internally designated M400, was styled under the direction of GM Global Design Chief Michael Simcoe, debuted at the April 2015 New York International Auto Show and went on sale in the fourth quarter of 2015.
-Mildly restyled and equipped variants were marketed as the Holden Spark in Australia and New Zealand, Opel Karl in Europe, Vauxhall Viva in the UK, and VinFast Fadil in Vietnam (produced under license).
+Mildly restyled and equipped variants were marketed as the Holden Spark in Australia and New Zealand, Opel Karl in Europe (excluding the United Kingdom), Vauxhall Viva in the UK, and VinFast Fadil in Vietnam (produced under license).
 Variations included revised instrument panel, side swaging and a small quarter light in the rear door, displacing the high-mounted rear door handles of the Spark.